developmentseed/data-team-workflow/app/posts/s2-annotation-type/2-0-classification/index.md

 layout: post.html
 ---

-Machine Learning image classification projects are characterized by reviewing large amounts of images, looking for certain patterns, characteristics in each image e.g:
+Machine Learning image classification projects are characterized by reviewing large amounts of images, looking for certain patterns, School patterns, vacant lots, crop types,

-- School patterns
-- Vacant lots
-- Types of crops
-- etc.
+Development data-team along with Machine Learning engineering  have built workflow and tools to review large numbers of images  in an easy way.
 Our statistics demonstrate the efficiency of the tools and data-team at image classification.

 <table class="table">
   <thead>
     <tr>
-      <th scope="col">Num clases per image</th>
+      <th scope="col">Classes per image</th>
       <th scope="col">Images per hour</th>
     </tr>
   </thead>